Insurers push to keep industry expert on U.S. regulatory council

 Although Woodall’s departure is five months away, insurers are worried that the White House will not nominate a replacement in time, or that Congress will not change the law to permit Woodall to be held over on a temporary basis.

-Trump has been slow to appoint financial regulators, including those that wield more power, such as the Federal Reserve's vice chair of supervision.
+Trump has been slow to appoint financial regulators, including those that wield more power, like the Federal Reserve's vice chair of supervision.

 A White House spokeswoman said the president is aware of the deadline and that it will be addressed in due time.